Deer Management Information

 Because some residents have expressed concern about the affects of deer overpopulation and have shown an interest in the legal harvesting of deer on their properties, the Borough has an interest in encouraging the safest form of hunting activities as possible.

-No individual hunters or hunting associations will be formally invited into the Borough and no hunting will be permitted on Borough-owned property at this time.
 Any decisions regarding deer and deer management on private property are entirely the responsibility of the property owner.
-For more information on hunting in the Borough, please contact the Borough office at 724-935-2990
+For more information on hunting in the Borough, please contact the Borough office at 724-935-2990.

 Tips for Tick Bite Prevention